FlafyDev/zmk_keymap_editor/README.md

 ### Todo
 - Loading differnt keymaps

-- Figure out what key modifiers are
+- Key modifiers for keycodes
 - Combos
 - Macros
+- Automatically apply the behavior of the last edited key

 - Custom behaviors
 - Layout switcher and creator